| || || |

 Lifestyle choices determine what you eat, how active you are, how you manage stress, how likely you are to sustain healthy changes, and ultimately contribute to your risk for developing chronic lifestyle diseases.

-Perfectly Produce offers guided lifestyle management help, including nutrition, culinary training, holistic fitness, and behavior change skills training, to individuals and families at high-risk for developing chronic lifestyle diseases.
+Perfectly Produce offers guided weight loss and lifestyle management help, including nutrition, culinary training, holistic fitness, and behavior change skills training, to individuals at high-risk for developing chronic lifestyle diseases.
 Risk factors include:

 - Overweight - BMI >25 (find out here)